onekey-sec/unblob/docs/support.md

 ## Commercial support

-unblob is a product of the company [OneKey](https://onekey.com/).
+unblob is a maintained by [ONEKEY](https://onekey.com/).

-Feel free to contact us [via our website](https://onekey.com/contact/) or write an email to support@onekey.com.
+For professional support or commercial enquiries, feel free to contact us [via our website](https://onekey.com/contact/) or write an email to support@onekey.com.

 If you want to use unblob within your _research projects_, don't hesitate to get